SuperMakeSomething/nodemcu-internet-outage-monitor/README.md

 - Sender e-mail address in lines 210 and 231.

 ## Conclusion
 Hopefully you found this quick project useful!
 If you enjoyed this tutorial, consider subscribing to Super Make Something on YouTube [here](https://www.youtube.com/supermakesomething?sub_confirmation=1) for more cool builds!
-If you _really_ liked this tutorial and want to support future projects, you can [become a Patron on Patreon](https://www.patreon.com/SuperMakeSomething) or [buy me a coffee](https://www.buymeacoffee.com/SuperMakeSmthng).
+If you _really_ liked this tutorial and want to support future projects, you can become a [patron on Patreon](https://www.patreon.com/SuperMakeSomething) or [buy me a coffee](https://www.buymeacoffee.com/SuperMakeSmthng).

 If you have any questions or comments, I can most easily be reached on [Twitter](https://twitter.com/supermakesmthng) or [Instagram](https://www.instagram.com/supermakesomething/).